goreleaser/goreleaser/docs/123-release.md

   # string to insert a formated timestamp into the release name.
   # Default is ``
   name_template: "{{.ProjectName}}-v{{.Version}}"

+  # You can disable this pipe in order to not upload any artifacts to
+  # GitHub.
+  # Defaults to false.
+  disable: true
 ```

 ## Customize the changelog